araichev/woolworther/README.rst

 Use as a library.
 Here is a common workflow.

 #.
-Get the stock codes of the products you want to watch by searching `the Countdown site <https://shop.countdown.co.nz/>`_.
+Get the stock codes of the products you want to watch by searching `the Woolworths site <https://www.woolworths.co.nz/>`_.
 The stock code of a product is listed in the URL of its details page.
-For example, the stock code for the product at ``https://shop.countdown.co.nz/Shop/ProductDetails?stockcode=214684&name=colgate-360-toothbrush-medium-whole-mouth-clean`` is ``214684``.
+For example, the stock code for the product at ``https://www.woolworths.co.nz/shop/productdetails?stockcode=268791&name=glad-plastic-wrap-cling`` is ``268791``.

 #.
 Put your stock codes in a CSV file with at least the column ``stock_code``.
 Other columns are OK and will be ignored, e.g.::